Review of Geometry: A Guided Inquiry with Home Study Companion by David Chandler

 Constructions with Straightedge and Compass covers basic constructions, the special points of a triangle, and also some impossible constructions.

 Area and Volume is like the title suggests: areas and volume of basic figures.

 Perimeter, Area, and Volume of Similar Figures

 Circles - this chapter has exceptionally many interesting projects.

 Conic Sections - most of this chapter is devoted to the ellipse.

-The "projects" in the end of each chapter definitely have lots of interesting material.
-While they often deal with extensions of the main ideas of the chapter, you will also find explanations and explorations concerning mathematically important results, for example golden section, geometric mean, additional proofs of the Pythagorean theorem, the number of diagonals in a convex polygon, regular polyhedra, Gauss' theorem concerning which regular polygons can be constructed, and the problem about squaring the circle.
+The "projects" sections in the end of each chapter definitely have lots of interesting material.
+While they often deal with extensions of the main ideas of the chapter, you will also find explanations and explorations concerning mathematically important results, for example the golden section, geometric mean, additional proofs of the Pythagorean theorem, the number of diagonals in a convex polygon, regular polyhedra, Gauss' theorem concerning which regular polygons can be constructed, and the problem about squaring the circle.